 Belize Barrier Reef System – Belize government instituted a moratorium on offshore oil drilling and exploration, banned single use plastics and Styrofoam and established no-take fishing zones to protect the Barrier Reef System.

 Maiden Island Reef – Restoration of the Reef using Reef Balls have resulted in 5,000 new corals colonies consisting of more than 30 species.

 Prime Hook National Wildlife Refuge – 4,000 acres of wetlands have been restored in Delaware reducing flooding and erosion naturally.

 Mexico’s National Forestry Commission – 1 million hectares of forest land has been restored and the planting continues.

 Aberdare’s Rehabilitation Project – this project in Kenya has been working to restore the degraded areas of the Aberdare’s Forest.
-4.1 Million trees have been planted on 2,000 hectares of forest ad 1,900 hectares of public site or community areas.
+4.1 Million trees have been planted on 2,000 hectares of forest ad 1,900 hectares of the public sites or community areas.

 What can I as an individual do to maintain and restore my local Ecosystem?

-Reduce your energy consumption – turn off the lights, reduce your carbon footprint.
+- Reduce your energy consumption – turn off the lights, reduce your business carbon footprint.

-Plant some trees.
-Fruit trees are best as they provide a food source for human and wildlife.
+- Plant some trees.
+Fruit trees are best as they provide a food source for humans and wildlife.
 Trees maintain soil fertility.
 Trees purify the air, give us oxygen and reduce carbon dioxide which contributes to climate change.

 We can all do our part to lead an eco-friendlier lifestyle.
 When will you start yours?
 Happy World Environment Day!